 Speaking of which, Chapter 18 is titled "Connect", after Madoka Magica's opening theme.

-Nice Job Breaking It, Hero: Chapter 21 reveals that Nico created Jubey as an incubator who would work for the Pleiades and clean their Soul Gems, and Umika cast a spell on the city to make Kyubey invisible to everyone in the city and even replace the memories of Magical Girls (including themselves) to show Jubey in the place of Kyubey, along with erasing the memories of how to clean Soul Gems the normal way using Grief Seeds.
+Nice Job Breaking It, Hero: Chapter 21 reveals that Niko created Jubey as an incubator who would work for the Pleiades and clean their Soul Gems, and Umika cast a spell on the city to make Kyubey invisible to everyone in the city and even replace the memories of Magical Girls (including themselves) to show Jubey in the place of Kyubey, along with erasing the memories of how to clean Soul Gems the normal way using Grief Seeds.
 Unfortunatly, it turns out Jyubey wasn't actually able to purify Soul Gems, as he only removed the visible darkness without actually removing the corruption itself.

 No Ontological Inertia: Referred to in Chapter 7 when Kazumi realizes that Airi couldn't have erased her memories because they didn't come back when she died.